 Solutions for Fruit Flies in Your Home

 Controlling fruit flies in the home is fairly simple compared to other pests.
 We've seen some people try traps and swatters, but those solutions only address the adults.
-The hard-to-see eggs and larvae are the real problem.
-Those will hatch, grow into adults and lay many more eggs before you can take care of them.
+The hard-to-see eggs and larvae are the real problem, as those will hatch, grow into adults and lay many more eggs before you can take care of them.

-The best strategy at controlling fruit flies is proper sanitation.
-Keep kitchen surfaces clean, send any overly ripe foods to the trash, and keep garbage cans and recycling bins covered with tight-fitting lids.
+The best strategy for controlling fruit flies is proper sanitation.
+Keep kitchen surfaces clean, send any overly ripe foods to the trash or compost, and keep garbage cans and recycling bins covered with tight-fitting lids.
 In offices, make sure desks are kept clear, messes are cleaned up and trash is emptied regularly.
-Once breeding areas are eliminated, your fruit fly problem will quickly disappear, but you must be diligent, as one old piece of fruit can begin the cycle all over again.
+Once breeding areas are eliminated, your fruit fly problem will quickly disappear, but you must be diligent, as just one old piece of fruit can begin the cycle all over again.

 When it comes to stopping an infestation for good, MosquitoNix can help.
 Our staff of pest control experts can tell you all about our affordable service options and what would work best for ridding your property of a fruit fly problem with a free quote.